bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Martin: 00:25:51

-They are tried for the DNS.
+They are tried for the DNS seed.
-So the DNS is internally.
-They have a crawler which tries to connect to Bitcoin core nodes and will only give those that actually exist on the network.
+So the DNS seeds internally, they have a crawler which tries to connect to Bitcoin Core nodes and will only give those that actually exist on the network.

 Patrick: 00:26:03